Tang Tea House’s founder on starting a beloved halal dim sum and zi char-style restaurant chain, with love behind every dish

 “All the chefs at Tang Tea House also follow set recipes to maintain consistency in our food,” she adds.
 “They’re trained to ensure that the quality is up to standard.”

-At Tang Tea House, the food is meticulously prepared by a team of expert chefs who’ve been with Sylvia for more than a decade, some of whom had previously cut their teeth in the hotel industry.
+At Tang Tea House, the food is meticulously prepared by a team of expert chefs who’ve been with Sylvia for more than a decade, some of whom had previously cut their teeth on the hotel industry.

 Tang Tea House